great-expectations/great_expectations/docs/docusaurus/docs/application_integration_support.md

 | Credential Store      | Environment variables      | Environment variables <br/> YAML⁴                                             | None                              |
 | Orchestrator          | Airflow ⁵⁶                 | Airflow ⁵⁶                                                                    | None                              |

-¹ We've also seen GX work with the following data sources in the past but we can't guarentee ongoing compatibility.
+¹ We've also seen GX work with the following data sources in the past but we can't guarantee ongoing compatibility.
 These data sources include Clickhouse, Vertica, Dremio, Teradata, Athena, EMR Spark, AWS Glue, Microsoft Fabric, Trino, Pandas on (S3, GCS, Azure), Databricks (Spark), and Spark on (S3, GCS, Azure).<br/>
 ² Support for BigQuery in GX Cloud will be available in a future release.<br/>
 ³ This includes configuration storage for Expectations, Checkpoints, Validation Definitions, and Validation Result<br/>
 ⁴ config_variables.yml<br/>